 use of the FollowJointTrajectory interface which seems to work pretty well in both Gazebo and on

 the physical robot.
 A ‘master’ launch file was then written to allow a user to choose whether to

 have MoveIt work with the simulated version, the physical robot hardware, or a MoveIt generated

-As shown above, this package builds on top of both the interbotix_xslocobot_gazebo and interbotix_xslocobot_control packages.
-To get familiar with those packages, please refer to their respective READMEs.
+As shown above, this package builds on top of the interbotix_xsarm_gazebo, interbotix_xsarm_control, and interbotix_xsarm_descriptions packages.
+To get familiar with those packages, please refer to their documentation.
 Regarding the MoveIt specific nodes, they are described below:

 - move_group - responsible for planning the trajectories needed to achieve a particular arm/gripper pose